nbgit41/Word-Chain-Upfront-Youthgroup-Webapp/README.md

-You just have to open the html file, to use it.
+You just have to open the html file in a browser, to use it.

 The game data is in the game.json file